jacquelinemarchal/schefsLogin/README.md

 # Schefs v1

-First iteration of Schefs website using javascript.
+First iteration of Schefs website using vanilla javascript.